 The team revealed that, like ticket and resort pricing, the price of Individual Lightning Lane selections will vary.
 We looked at a weekday date in October and compared it to a weekend date to see how some attraction prices fluctuate (or don’t).

-For more information on how prices will vary, check out our full explainer on how to get Individual Selection Attractions on Genie+…
+For more information on how prices will vary, check out our full explainer on how to get Individual Lightning Lanes on Genie+…

 AR Lenses are Both Charming and Scary

-Part of the benefit of plussing your Disney Genie experience (that is, purchasing Disney Genie+ for $15 per person per day), will be the addition of AR Lenses and Audio Tales.
+Part of the benefit of plussing your Disney Genie experience (that is, purchasing Disney Genie+ for at least $15 per person per day), will be the addition of AR Lenses and Audio Tales.

 These magical extras are designed to help guests immerse themselves in the magic, and the AR lenses give you a chance to create funny moments with family and friends.

 The AR lenses I tried at the test presentation were certainly Insta-worthy.
 Here’s a list of what you can expect when Disney Genie+ goes live: